Bios4Biol/intronSeeker/paper/paper.md

 ## Conda based installation procedure

 To ease installation, intronSeeker includes an installation script (setup.sh) which run the installation of all the dependencies (1) but one (grinder) using conda and then installs grinder in the conda environment.
-Conda has to be installed beforehand.
+Conda must be installed beforehand.
 Installation can be checked using intronSeeker checkInstall program which will verify the presence and version of all dependencies.
 To run intronSeeker one has first to load the ISeeker_environment using conda 'source activate ISeeker_environment' command.
 An example data set named reduced_real_dataset is also provided in the data directory.
 It includes the result files which will enable manual comparison of the reference and produced intron files after complying the test.
 The installation procedure and the test command line can be found on the main page of the intronSeeker GITHUB WEB-page.

 \(1\) IntronSeeker dependencies include seven software packages : grinder [@angly2012grinder], gffread [@gffread], hisat2 [@kim2015hisat], STAR [@dobin2013star], samtools [@li2009sequence], TransDecoder [@haas2013novo], diamond [@buchfink2015fast].